maxpou/maxpou.fr/content/pages/uses/uses.md

 ## Desktop Apps

-I have a very minimalistic approach when it cames to my dock.
+I have a very minimalistic approach when it comes to my dock.
 If I don't use an app -at least- once a day, I remove it from the dock.

 ![app screenshot](./apps.png)

-I also use this applications:
+I also use these applications:

-* [ProtonVPN](https://protonvpn.com) and I pay for it!
+* [ProtonVPN](https://protonvpn.com) is my VPN and I happily pay for it!
 * [Giphy Capture](https://giphy.com/apps/giphycapture) is my go-to screen recording when I need to share something with my colleagues.
-It's very simple to use.
+I found it simple to use.
-* OBS - screen recording but for longer video.
-It don't use it much...
+* OBS - screen recording but for a longer video.
+I don't use it much...
 * [Sequel Pro](https://www.sequelpro.com/) - when I need a GUI for MySQL.

 ## Blogging

 This site made with Gatsby.js and [gatsby-starter-morning-dew](https://github.com/maxpou/gatsby-starter-morning-dew).
+I use these applications to help me write:

 * [Grammarly](https://app.grammarly.com/) - Helps me to remove typos / proofread my posts.
 * [Hemingway](http://www.hemingwayapp.com) - "Hemingway App makes your writing bold and clear."